Place, Regeneration and Housing Committee - Thursday 6 March 2025, 11:00am - West Yorkshire Combined Authority Webcasting

 Cllr Sarah Courtney (Calderdale Council) - 0:15:25

-And I think it's like it is, obviously it's a priority
+And I think it's like it is, obviously it's a priorityacross the whole of the region and stuff.

 And while a lot of our, the strategic approach will overall